Cyber1551/EternalLegacy/README.md

 ## What is the name of your App?

+Eternal Legacy
 <br /><br />
 ## What does your app do?
 *Describe in a paragraph or so*
+The app allows you to upload images and video and store them on the blockchain to later view in a timeline format.
+This app is targeted at people who want to preserve an Eternal Legacy for an event or for someone who has passed away.
+The app can also allow you to create a timecapsule of media that will only be accessible at a later date.

 <br /><br />